This is it, your only chance. You can make it. You HAVE to make it.

 The forecast was intimidating, 8-10 feet.
 The biggest wave I had ever surfed was 5 feet tall.
 I had neither the experience nor the physical condition for that size.
 Sandra wanted to see what Punta Roca looked like on a big day.
 Marius was more excited than a kid for Christmas.
 They convinced me to go “just to check it out”.

 Everybody came to watch the show.
 From where we parked, we could not see the waves, but we could hear them.
 I followed Marius and took out my board "just in case".
 Sandra did not.
 Smart girl.

-The only way out was a narrow entrance down the bay where the rocks were sharp and the waters shallow.
-The current was too strong to drift.
-To get out, I had to catch a wave and ride it all the way to the narrow passage.
-It was the only way.
+The only way out was a narrow passage down the bay, leading to a small staircase.
+The current pulled strong, the rocks were sharp, and the waters around it shallow.
+Missing the exit meant ending up against the port concrete wall.
+To get out, I had to ride a wave perfectly and use the speed to propel myself through the narrow passage.
+There was no other way.

 Hormones hit me like a tornado.
+I began weeping.
 Ensued an intoxicating sensation of power.
-No more fear, no fatigue, just power, madness.
+No more fear or fatigue, just an intoxicating surge of power.
 I felt I could lift a mountain, take on the world, surf a bigger wave.
-It was better than any drug, better than sex, better than anything I had experienced.
-I understood why adrenaline junkies do what they do.
-Marius was right, it was fun.
+I was shaking and laughing uncontrollably.
+It was better than drugs, better than sex, better than anything I had experienced.
+I soaked it all in, savoring every second, understanding why adrenaline junkies do what they do.
 Never had death seemed so close, yet I was ecstatic.